varnishcache/varnish-cache/doc/sphinx/users-guide/storage-backends.rst

 objects created when returning a synthetic object.
 By default Varnish would use an unlimited malloc backend for this.

 ..
-XXX: Is this another paramater?
+XXX: Is this another parameter?
 In that case handled in the same manner as above? benc

 Varnish will consider an object short lived if the TTL is below the parameter 'shortlived'.